AdobeDocs/commerce-merchant-services.en/help/product-recommendations/create.md

 * Sufficient result set variety: Do the products being returned represent a variety of products from your catalog?
 The goal with this factor is to avoid having a minority of products being the only items recommended across the site.

 Based on the above factors, a readiness value is calculated and displayed.
 A recommendation type is considered ready to deploy when its readiness value is 75% or higher.
 A recommendation type is considered partially ready when its readiness is at least 50%.
 A recommendation type is considered not ready to deploy when its readiness value is less than 50%.
+These are general guidelines but each individual case can differ based on the nature of collected data as outlined above.

 ![Recommendation type](assets/create-recommendation-select-type.png)
 _Recommendation type_